nkkuntal/shim-review/README.md

 *******************************************************************************
 - 0001-Enforce-SBAT-presence-in-every-image.patch: Enforce .sbat section in every image (grub, kernel) booted by shim
 - 0001-Add-provision-to-disable-netboot-and-httpboot-in-shi.patch: Limit the boot capability to local disk and disable netboot, httpboot options
+- 0001-Introduce-support-for-revocations-build.patch: Include bare-bones code to generate `revocations.efi` (.sbata and .sbatl would be added later)

 *******************************************************************************
 ### Do you have the NX bit set in your shim?
 If so, is your entire boot stack NX-compatible and what testing have you done to ensure such compatibility?